SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Get-AzureRmCdnEndpointNameAvailability.md

 ## PARAMETERS

 ### -EndpointName
-The name of the endpoint
+The proposed name of the endpoint to check.

 ```yaml
 Type: String